 \section{Theta operators}

-In this section we give a modification of theta operators defined in Section 3 of \cite{yam} to work on any characteristic and any weight.
-We referee Section 2 and 3 of \cite{yam} for the notation.
+In this section, we give a modification of the theta operators defined in Section 3 of \cite{yam}, so that they work in any characteristic and for any weight.
+We refer to Section 2 and 3 of \cite{yam} for the notation.

 We denote by $GSp_4$ the symplectic group with respect to $J= ,\ s= $ with the similitude.
 This is a smooth group scheme over $\Z$.